torbenf86/T1-P4-Advanced-Lane-Finding/writeup_template.md

 ![alt text][image5]

-The code can be found in  lines 180-307 in `functions.py`.
+The code can be found in  lines 184-311 in `functions.py`.

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines 323 through 349 in my code in the function curvature() in `functions.py`.
+I did this in lines 327 through 353 in my code in the function curvature() in `functions.py`.
 The formula for calculating the curvature is as follows : R = ​∣2A∣​​(1+(2Ay+B)​^2​​)​^(3/2​​​​) Finally the radius has to be transformed from pixel space to real world space by using the given constants.

+To determine the position of the vehicle with respect to the lane center, I used the identified lane lines and calculated their value at y=0 yielding the position of the lane center
+It can be assumed, that the position of the vehicle is in the middle of the frames, which corresponds to a value of x=640.
+The position is then the absolute value of the difference between the lane center and the middle of the frame, corrected by the conversion factor between pixel and real world space.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 352 through 378 in the function visualize_final() in `functions.py`.
+I implemented this step in lines 356 through 382 in the function visualize_final() in `functions.py`.
 The detected lane lines are used to draw a lane in the warped image by using cv2.fillPoly().
-The function cv2.putText() is used to add the calculated curvature of the right and left lane line.
+The function cv2.putText() is used to add the calculated curvature of the right and left lane line and the distance of the vehicle to the lane center.
-Finally, the warped image is unwarped back to the original image by using the inverted perspective matrix Minv Here is an example of my result on a test image:
+Finally, the warped image is unwarped back to the original image by using the inverted perspective matrix Minv.
+Here is an example of my result on a test image:

 ![alt text][image6]